rngtng/httpyac-plugin-meta-exports/README.md

 ## Usage

-Plugin adds support for an additional meta data field `@export`.
+Plugin adds support for an additional meta data field `@exports`.
 With that, a response value export to global variable gets a nice reading oneliner.
 See:

 ```